Review: All Systems Red by Martha Wells

 All Systems Red Cover (A space-suited figure stands perfectly centered amidst a murky alien jungle, staring directly forward through an opaque helmet)

-Yet when two members of PreservationAux's crew are attacked by hostile alien wildlife whose existence on this world was suspiciously omitted from the mission's briefing materials, a series of increasingly unlikely technical failures in the group's equipment leads everyone to realize that someone has set out to sabotage their expedition before it can be completed.
+Yet after two members of PreservationAux's crew are attacked by hostile alien wildlife whose existence on this world was suspiciously omitted from the mission's briefing materials, a series of increasingly unlikely technical failures in the group's equipment leads everyone to realize that someone has set out to sabotage their expedition before it can be completed.
 Consequently, Murderbot finds that their job as a SecUnit has grown exponentially more complicated now that they must actively work to keep everyone alive long enough to be rescued.

-However, the true strength of All System's Red isn't so much in the novella's literal plot, or even the growing mystery that the book's many human characters uncover as they learn the truth of the deadly world they have been sent to survey.
-Instead, the core element of Wells's story is her initially comedic--and later on quietly tragic--depiction of the constant social anxiety experienced by her disarmingly vulnerable narrator.
+However, the true strength of All System's Red isn't so much in the novella's action-adventure plot, or even the growing mystery that the book's many human characters uncover as they learn the truth of the deadly world they have been sent to survey.
+Instead, the core element of Wells's story is her initially comedic--and later on quietly tragic--depiction of the social anxiety experienced by her disarmingly vulnerable narrator.

 I could have become a mass murderer after I hacked my governor module, but then I realized I could access the combined feed of entertainment channels carried on the company satellites.
 It had been well over 35,000 hours or so since then, with still not much murdering, but probably, I don't know, a little under 35,000 hours of movies, serials, books, plays, and music consumed.
 As a heartless killing machine, I was a terrible failure.

-There's an element of humor to Wells's framing of this story, with Murderbot's fixation on media and entertainment quickly revealing in them a collection of deep rooted anxieties which (in contrast to the life or death scenario actively unfolding in the background for the book's human characters) soon takes center stage throughout the book.
-As the scientists of PreservationAux realize they have become stranded in a hostile alien environment which their employer never equipped them to handle--a world inhabited by giant carnivorous alien worms, as well as a mysterious corporate entity intent on sabotaging their equipment--Murderbot by contrast finds themself suddenly faced with the (for them) equally terrifying prospect of abandoning the television shows they regularly consume from the familiar safety of their cubicle, and instead interacting with live human beings in a face-to-face context that might (in their words) feel "awkward."
+As the scientists of PreservationAux reach the terrifying realization that they have become stranded in a hostile alien environment which their employer never equipped them to handle--a world inhabited by giant carnivorous alien worms, as well as a mysterious corporate entity intent on sabotaging their equipment, Murderbot by contrast finds themself suddenly faced with the (for them) equally terrifying prospect of abandoning the television shows they regularly consume in secret, and instead interacting with live human beings in a face-to-face context that might (in their words) feel "awkward."

-The entire sequence is narrated in a calm and almost methodical way, with Murderbot so focused on rescuing Bharadwaj that they only belatedly note they have lost a significant amount of their body mass in the resulting fight.
+The entire sequence is narrated in a calm and methodical way, with Murderbot so focused on rescuing Bharadwaj that they only belatedly note they have lost a significant amount of their body mass in the resulting fight.
 As the alien worm attacks, the text reads:

 I dragged Bharadwaj out of its mouth and shoved myself in there instead, and discharged my weapon down its throat and then up toward where I hoped the brain would be.
 I'm not sure if that all happened in that order; I'd have to replay my own field camera feed.
 All I knew was that I had Bharadwaj, and it didn't, and it had disappeared back down the tunnel.

-After Bharadwaj has been treated for her injuries, Murderbot retreats to their servicing cubicle so that their own heavily damaged body may be repaired by the base's automated systems.
+After Bharadwaj has been treated for her injuries, Murderbot retreats to their servicing cubicle so that their own heavily damaged body may be repaired by the habitat's automated systems.
 Here, they are unexpectedly visited by PreservationAux's leader, a woman named Dr. Mensah who is concerned about the injuries Murderbot has sustained.
 It's through the ensuing interaction with Mensah that Murderbot learns how in addition to having leapt headfirst into the mouth of a hostile creature so as to save Bharadwaj's life (as their programming demanded), they also did something which in retrospect they find far more frightening, and gently talked a traumatized Volescu out of a devastating panic attack while all three characters struggled to get to safety.

 I called up the recording of the incident.
 Okay, wow.
 I had talked to Volescu all the way up the side of the crater.
 I had been mostly concerned with the hopper's trajectory and Bharadwaj not bleeding out and what might come out of that crater for a second try; I hadn't been listening to myself, basically.
 I had asked him if he had kids.
 It was boggling.
 Maybe I had been watching too much media.
 (He did have kids.
 He was in a four-way marriage and had seven, all back home with his partners.)

-Moments like these continue to emerge as the story progresses, with Wells establishing Murderbot to be a far more compassionate character than their in-the-moment narration implies.
-Not only is Murderbot introduced in a scene where they don't hesitate to risk their life so as to rescue Bharadwaj, but they also display a quiet emotional intelligence in how they urge Volescu forward in this moment of danger (gently prodding this character to think of his family as they all struggle to reach safety).
-Yet despite this capacity, as the story's primary mystery regarding who has sabotaged PreservationAux's mission develops, Murderbot frequently finds themself at a loss for how to interact with the humans around them--a difficulty which in turn gives rise to a complex web of mutual misunderstandings and misperceptions between all of the book's characters.
+Moments like these continue to emerge as the story progresses, with Wells establishing Murderbot to be a far more compassionate character than their dry in-the-moment narration lets on.
+Not only is Murderbot introduced in a scene where they don't hesitate to risk their life so as to rescue Bharadwaj, but they also display a quiet emotional intelligence in how they urge Volescu forward in this moment of danger (gently prodding this character to think of his family so as to distract him from the danger they are both facing).

-While Murderbot strives to keep their hacked governor module secret (believing that they must stick to the role of the unthinking automaton whom they have always been taken for) the human scientists of PreservationAux for their part are quickly revealed to be genuinely kind individuals who find Murderbot's forced servitude at the hands of a nameless corporation abhorrent.
-Unaware of Murderbot's secret capacity for free will, and unable to free Murderbot from the programming which (they think) binds this android to corporate servitude, PreservationAux's scientists have nevertheless vowed to treat this entity with all the respect they would afford any human.
+Yet despite this capacity, as the story's primary mystery regarding who has sabotaged PreservationAux's mission develops, Murderbot frequently finds themself at a loss for how best to interact with the humans around them.
+This in turn gives rise to a web of mutual misunderstandings and misperceptions between all of the book's characters.
+While Murderbot strives to keep their hacked governor module secret from the scientists of PreservationAux (believing that they must stick to the role of the unthinking automaton whom they have always been taken for) these same scientists are for their part quickly revealed to be genuinely kind individuals who find Murderbot's forced servitude at the hands of an interstellar corporation abhorrent.
+Unaware of Murderbot's secret capacity for free will, and unable to free Murderbot from the programming which (they think) binds this android to corporate servitude, PreservationAux's scientists nevertheless are quickly indicated to have vowed to treat this entity with all the respect they would afford a fellow human.

 This leads, unexpectedly, into something akin to a comedy of social errors that unfolds alongside the novella's primary mystery.
-While struggling to survive their increasingly deadly mission, the scientists of PreservationAux also simultaneously begin reaching out to Murderbot in overtures of friendship which Murderbot nevertheless responds to with fear.
+While struggling to survive their increasingly deadly mission, the scientists of PreservationAux also simultaneously begin reaching out to Murderbot in overtures of friendship which Murderbot responds to with fear.

-This produces a setup wherein the reader (and only the reader) truly understands the nature of many of the interactions playing out amongst the book's protagonists, with everyone misunderstanding one another as they struggle to find points of commonality in the midst of a larger crisis.
 In one scene, Mensah concludes a meeting by offering Murderbot the option of remaining in PreservationAux's main crew area during their time off (rather than retreating to the closet-like cubicle where corporate regulation dictates their body be stored when not on duty).
-Yet while Mensah's offer is clearly one made in good faith--an effort to indicate to Murderbot that she thinks of them as just as much a member of her crew as any of the humans under her command--Murderbot by contrast responds to the offer by silently wishing they were wearing a helmet with an opaque faceplate that would allow them to avoid making eye contact with anyone.
+Yet while Mensah's offer is clearly one made in good faith--an effort to indicate to Murderbot that she thinks of them as just as much a member of her crew as any of the humans under her command--Murderbot by contrast responds to the offer with horror.

 "Dr. Mensah, do you need me for anything else?"